Salesforce Requires Multi-Factor Authentication for User Protection

 How Do I Get Ready for MFA?

 If you don’t have MFA enabled already, now is the time.
-After February 1, you could be locked out of Salesforce without it.
+Salesforce Requires Multi-Factor Authentication for all users.

 First, select the right verification method.
 Salesforce does not require a one-size-fits-all approach, so companies can mix and match.
 Review your internal security protocols.
 The app method might not be ideal for companies with a bring your own device policy or tracking security keys in high-turnover departments might be tricky.
 Find the methods that work for your business.